 Don't worry about getting bogged down in low-level technical details about UNIX.
 We will provide only the technical information that is necessary to explain higherlevel features, plus a few other tidbits designed to pique your curiosity.
 If you are interested in finding out more about these areas, refer to your UNIX Programmer's Manual or a book on UNIX internals that pertains to your version of UNIX.
-You might also find UNIX Power Tools (published by O'Reilly & Associates) of value.
+You might also find UNIX Power Tools of value.